Nourh3503/My-project/README.md

-<h1>Authentication by using social media Facebook and Google by following the mechanism of open ID with php composer</h1>
+<h1>Authentication by using social media Github by following the mechanism of open ID with php composer</h1>

 <h3>Title of project: Authentication by using single sign-on</h3>

-In this project we are going to implement authentication by using single sign-on with the help of social platforms Facebook and Google.
+In this project we are going to implement authentication by using single sign-on with the help of social platforms Github.

 <h3>Programming languages use in development</h3>